Reception of The Simpsons: Animation

 Conan O'Brien explains that "[Groening] didn't want The Simpsons to be a cartoon where Homer can run off a ledge like Wile E. Coyote and keep running.
 He wanted respect for the laws of gravity, the physical properties of the basic elements.
 I would run up against that sometimes.
 For example, you can't have Bart shoot Homer in the face with a shotgun and make Homer's face all black, and then have Homer be fine in the next scene.
 You can do it in a Halloween episode—you just can't do it in a normal episode."
-However, cartoony elements were often snuck into the show (such as getting Leonard Nimoy to beam out at the end of season 4's "Marge vs. the Monorail").
+However, cartoony elements were often sneaked into the show (such as getting Leonard Nimoy to beam out at the end of season 4's "Marge vs. the Monorail").

 The cartoony over-the-top nature of the show, embodied in the work of 'go-to' guy David Silverman (who animated, among other things, the scene where Homer goes crazy in season 6's "Treehouse of Horror V") have often been lauded.
 Silverman retired from most of his animating duties after season 8.
 WhatCulture explains that while originally "the animations were not phenomenal but never needed to be [because they] were good enough to show emotion...with advancements in technology and more usage of computer generated imagery [in order to improve the animation], The Simpsons on screen became more gimmicky and computer generated".
 It says that "that same feeling that we got back from the older seasons is lost by the usage of high-tech computer generated imagery" and that "over recent years there has been a gradual decline towards a sort of a Microsoft Paint direction."